ColoradoStark/API-Server-Wrapper/README.md

 ****************BASH SCRIPT FOR GAME API SERVER HOSTING********************

-This is a Bourne Again SHell (BASH) script is for the initial setup of a server that is meant to host a CRUD API for player stats and world data to add elements of a Massively Multiplayer Online game to a game that is played mostly locally.
+This is a Bourne Again SHell (BASH) script is for the initial setup of a server that is meant to host a CRUD API for player stats and world data.

 The intended use case of this server is:

-HTTP based API hosting
+1. Add MMO elements to a game that is played mostly locally
-Storing data that will be updated once every 10 minutes.
+2. Store data that will be updated once every 10 minutes.
+3. HTTP based API hosting

 It will deploy a 64 bit Ubuntu 14.04 server with: